 - Prepay on your loan: Even $50 a month can mean a dramatic drop in your loan balance over time.

 - Remodel: Add a room or a pool to increase your home’s market value.
 Then ask the lender to recalculate your loan-to-value ratio using the new value figure.

 Refinancing to get out of PMI

 When mortgage rates are low, as they are now, refinancing can help you to not only get rid of PMI, but to reduce your monthly interest payments.
 It’s a double dose of savings.

 The refinancing tactic works if your home has gained substantial value since the last time you got a mortgage.
 For example, if you bought your house four years ago with a 10 percent down payment, and the home’s value has risen 15 percent since then, you now owe less than 80 percent of what the home is worth.
 Under these circumstances, you can refinance into a new loan without having to pay for PMI.

 Many loans have a “seasoning requirement” that requires you to wait at least two years before you can refinance to get rid of PMI.
 So if your loan is less than 2 years old, you can ask for a PMI-canceling refi, but you’re not guaranteed to get approval.

 Know your rights

-By law, your lender must tell you at closing how many years and months it will take you to pay down your loan sufficiently to cancel mortgage insurance.
+By law, your lender must tell you at closing how many years and months it will take you to pay down your loan enough to cancel PMI.